Caltech-IPAC/rapid/docs/source/install/install.rst

    /source/code/location/rapid/c/common/fftw/include

 .. warning::
-    The configure script made by autogen.sh in the build script did not work on the Mac laptop used to test the build script.
-In order to fix the problem, a hacked version of the configure script is copied into the sextractor build directory and rerun as part of the build process.
+    The sextractor configure script made by autogen.sh in the build script did not work on the Mac laptop used to test the build script.
+To fix the problem, a hacked version of the sextractor configure script is copied into the sextractor build directory and rerun as part of the build process.

-    Users may wish to comment out this portion in the build script to experiment with whether the problem is indeed experienced on their Mac laptop.
+    Users may wish to comment out this portion in the sextractor section of the build script in order to experiment with whether the problem is indeed experienced on their Mac laptop.

 Building C code on Linux machine